alexandrainst/node-red-contrib-json-multi-schema/README.md

 ## Caching of schemas

 A disk copy of the downloaded JSON and JSONata documents is kept in cache on disk.
+There is a distinct disk cache copy for each node instance.

 By default, the cache path is `/tmp/` but that can be changed with the environment variable `SCHEMAS_CACHE_PATH` Cached files have a `schema.[URL hash].[Node ID].tmp.js` format.

-If schemas are updated without changing their URL, it is possible to either purge the local cache manually, or add a version number at the end of their URL, such as `https://example.net/a-schema.json?v2`
+If schemas are updated without changing their URL, it is possible to either alter the URL slightly (like `https://example.net/a-schema.json?v2`), delete and recreate the node (so that the node gets a new ID), or purge the local disk cache manually (in which case it is necessary to restart Node-RED to clear the memory cache).